 Our group carries out state-of-the-art research in musculoskeletal, vascular diseases and medical devices.

-MERG sits within the School of Engineering & the Built Environment and consists of scientists from Anglia Ruskin University, physicians from Mid-Essex Hospitals Trust and Springfield Ramsay Hospital and collaborators from industry, who combine forces to address common debilitating clinical problems, such as osteoarthritis and venous ulcers.
+MERG sits within the School of Engineering and the Built Environment and consists of scientists from Anglia Ruskin University, physicians from Mid-Essex Hospitals Trust and Springfield Ramsay Hospital and collaborators from industry, who combine forces to address common debilitating clinical problems, such as osteoarthritis and venous ulcers.

 Our collaboration with the Hospital for Special Surgery aims to advance research on realignment surgery, to delay the onset of osteoarthritis and the need for knee replacement, and to assist with the design of our new Medical Engineering Laboratory.
 Other projects include treatment evaluation for osteoarthritis of the big toe, the wrist and the hip.